 There are ways to make this process easier, such as using your resettlement grant or learning credits to study for an industry-recognised qualification, like the Investment Management Certificate or attending one of the many insight days hosted by banks and financial service companies.
 You would not accept second best in the military, so don’t contemplate it in your new civilian career; push yourself and be confident that you have the skillset to succeed, even if that means retraining.

-Citi is hosting their Military Insight Event on 25th August – an event for serving and ex-military personnel who are interested in a career with a global financial institution.
+Citi hosted their Military Insight Event on 25th August 2021 – an event for serving and ex-military personnel who are interested in a career with a global financial institution.